sashinpivotal/cnd-k8s-instructor-notes/cnd-k8s-instructor-notes.md

 ## Misc.

-- Why the docker image that is built says 40 years old?

 ## Challenge exercise

 - Install and try "dive" to analyze the layers of docker image
+- ??
+It is really confusing on how to use dive

 ```
 cd ~